Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: (Anti-)de Sitter Drinfel'd-doubles and first-order non-commutative spaces

-\sect{(Anti)de Sitter Drinfel'd-doubles and first-order\\ non-commutative spaces}
+\section{(Anti-)de Sitter Drinfel'd-doubles and first-order\\ non-commutative spaces}

-The first-order deformation terms in the coproduct of the $\kappa$-Poincar\'e algebra \cite{LukierskiRuegg1992,Giller,Lukierskib,Maslanka,Majid:1994cy,Zak,LukR,LukNR} are known to be generated by the following classical $r$-matrix: \be r=z(K_1\wedge P_1+K_2\wedge P_2) \ee where $\wedge$ denotes the skewsymmetric tensor product; $z$ is related to the usual $\kappa$ and $q$ deformation parameters by $z=1/\kappa=\ln q$.
+The first-order deformation terms in the coproduct of the $\kappa$-Poincar\'e algebra \cite{LukierskiRuegg1992,Giller,Lukierskib,Maslanka,Majid:1994cy,Zak,LukR,LukNR} are known to be generated by the following classical $r$-matrix: \be r=z(K_1\wedge P_1+K_2\wedge P_2) , \ee where $\wedge$ denotes the skewsymmetric tensor product.
+Recall that $r$ is a solution of the modified classical Yang--Baxter equation and that $z$ is related to the usual $\kappa$ and $q$ deformation parameters by $z=1/\kappa=\ln q$.

 Such a classical $r$-matrix also holds for the (A)dS algebras \cite{LBC}, so that we shall consider (\ref{ca}) for the whole family $so_\k(2,2)$.
-Hence this element gives rise to the cocommutator $\delta$ of any generator $Y_i$ through the relation $\delta(Y_i)=[1\otimes Y_i+Y_i\otimes 1,r]$, namely \be
+Hence this element gives rise to the cocommutator $\delta$ of any generator $Y_i$ through the relation $\delta(Y_i)=[Y_i\otimes 1+1\otimes Y_i,r]$, namely \be

-\ee Next if we denote by $\hat y^i$ the quantum group coordinate dual to $Y_i$, such that $\langle \hat y^i| Y_j\rangle= \delta_j^i$, and write the cocommutators as $\delta(Y_i)=f_i^{jk}Y_j\wedge Y_k$, then Lie bialgebra duality provides the so called Drinfel'd-double Lie algebra~\cite{CP,Majid} formed by three sets of generators; these are the initial Lie algebra, the dual relations and the crossed commutation rules given by \be [Y_i,Y_j]=c_{ij}^k Y_k \qquad [\hat y^i,\hat y^j]=f_k^{ij}\hat y^k \qquad [\hat y^i,Y_j]=c_{jk}^i \hat y^k - f_j^{ik} Y_k . \ee In our case, we denote by $\{ \hat\theta, \hat x_\mu, \hat\xi_i \} $ the dual non-commutative coordinates of the generators $\{J,P_\mu,K_i\}$, respectively.
+\ee Next if we denote by $\hat y^i$ the quantum group coordinate dual to $Y_i$, such that $\langle \hat y^i| Y_j\rangle= \delta_j^i$, and write the cocommutators as $\delta(Y_i)=f_i^{jk}Y_j\wedge Y_k$, then Lie bialgebra duality provides the so called Drinfel'd-double Lie algebra~\cite{CP,Majid} formed by three sets of brackets: the initial Lie algebra, the dual relations and the crossed commutation rules, namely

+The cocycle condition for the cocommutator $\delta$ implies the following compatibility equations among the structure constants $c_{ij}^k$ and $f_k^{ij}$:

+In our case, we denote by $\{ \hat\theta, \hat x_\mu, \hat\xi_i \} $ the dual non-commutative coordinates of the generators $\{J,P_\mu,K_i\}$, respectively.
 Thus the (A)dS and Poincar\'e Drinfel'd-doubles are collectively given in terms of the curvature $\k$ and deformation parameter $z$ by the initial Lie algebra ${so}_\k(2,2)$ (\ref{ba}), the dual commutators \be

-\ee together with the crossed relations \be
+\ee together with the crossed relations